Stanley Cup

 Since the 1914–15 season, the Cup has been won a combined 106 times by 21 current NHL teams and five teams no longer in existence.
 It was not awarded in 1919 because of the Spanish flu epidemic and in 2005 because of the 2004–05 NHL lockout.
 It was held by nine different teams between 1893 and 1914.
 The Montreal Canadiens have won it a record 24 times and are the most recent Canadian-based team to win it, doing so in 1993; the Detroit Red Wings have won it 11 times, the most of any United States–based NHL team, most recently in 2008.
-The current holders of the Cup are the Florida Panthers after their victories in 2024 and 2025, the former being their first in franchise history.
-More than 3,000 different names, including the names of over 1,300 players, had been engraved on it by 2017.
+The current holders of the Cup are the Carolina Hurricanes after their victory in 2026, their second in franchise history.